krystal/katapult-whmcs/README.md

 If you wish to manually sync options from Katapult, you can do so by ticking the 'Re-sync' checkbox on the 'Other' tab of a Katapult product.

-**Note:** Data centers and disk templates are automatically synced from Katapult daily, and new ones are hidden by default, you must un-hide them as required.
+**⚙️ Note:** Data centers and disk templates are automatically synced from Katapult daily, and new ones are hidden by default, you must un-hide them as required.
 This is to give you the control of selling into new regions and with new disk templates as you see fit.

 ## Configuration